Jyustin/JN-CSAblog/_posts/2024-04-03-allsorts_IPYNB_2_.md

 The physical performance was pretty good.

-I think our idea was most entertaining
+I think our idea was most entertaining out of all other groups, especially in thanks to the script we had.

 WORK ON: